piroyuki0700/cycle_switch/README.md

 </p>
 <p>
 Before starting it on raspberry pi device, it is needed to modify app.py to use RPi.GPIO module instead of mock_gpio.
-And then replace the server name in api urls to an appropriate server name.
+And then replace the server name in api urls to an appropriate server name in template/index.html.
 </p>